 Click on s_bfp405.s2p and then press the > button.
 The s_bfp405.s2p model you have selected will appear in the list of selected files.
 In a similar way, you can select more files or even all the files by pressing the >> button.
-A dialog appears.
-With this dialog box you can change the model name.
+In the next dialog box you can change the model name.
 This might be necessary to avoid conflicts among different modelversions with the same name.
 To differentiate the new model, you can create a model name from the file name or from one of the first 8 lines, or you can add a prefix or suffix to the model names.
 Let's just use the file name as a model name.
 Press the Next button and the contents of the new library file will appear.

-Using File | Save As, save this library in the SPICELIB folder found in the main TINA folder (e.g., TINA 8 Industrial\SPICELIB), using the name myslib.lib.
+Using File | Save As, save this library in the SPICELIB folder found at Documents \Designsoft \TINA_Industrial_install date_id_number \Spicelib using the name myslib.lib.
 Now select Create TINA Library Description... | ... for S parameter models from the File menu.
-The following dialog box will appear:

-Here you specify a name for your new library, e.g., My S Parameter Library.
+In the following dialog you specify a name for your new library, e.g., My S Parameter Library.
 You could specify the name of the manufacturer as a library name, but note that if there already is a library in TINA with the same name (e.g., Siemens), then your new model will be added to this library.
 The library descriptor file of the new catalog will be displayed in a new window.
 However, in the case of S parameter files, you must always categorize the models (unless you want them to appear among the mixed components with a default shape).
 To do this, select Categorize Components from the Edit menu.
-The following dialog box will appear: